nod-ai/shark-ui/README.md

     ```

 1. **If you are connecting to a server on a virtual machine**, have your local machine forward the port.
-    - Helps when the VM has a firewall
+    - TIP: try this when the VM's firewall is preventing the browser from accessing the UI or using the API
     - i.e. via SSH:

         ```shell